Darnel-K/NSSTFAI/README.md

 ## Help:

-Left Arrow / Backspace: Goes to the previous directory if available.\n Right Arrow: Will enter / open the currently selected directory / file.
+* Left Arrow / Backspace: Goes to the previous directory if available.
+* Right Arrow: Will enter / open the currently selected directory / file.
-Up Arrow: Navigates the selector up one.
+* Up Arrow: Navigates the selector up one.
-Down Arrow: Navigates the selector down one.
+* Down Arrow: Navigates the selector down one.

 ## Resources Used:
 * [jscolor Color Picker](http://jscolor.com/)